Business Innovation is not about being book smart, but becoming life smart.

 In the second part of the third year, you will work as a junior innovator at a company of your choice for approximately five months.
 Here you can put into practice what you have learnt so far.
 Do you choose a large or a small company?
 Do you want to go abroad?
 The choice is yours.
 Inholland has a large database of companies that offer internships.

 The fourth and final year revolves around the theme 'Innovation Consultancy' and your graduation project.
-Topics include networking, consulting skills, co-creation, conceptualising innovation, innovation systems and futuring.
+Topics include networking, consulting skills, co-creation, conceptualising innovation, innovation systems and techniques of futuring.
 The graduation project is an individual assignment: you can now show that you have mastered the Business Innovation meta-skills at the highest level.

 Bachelor of Arts